johnmartinsson/bioacoustic-monitoring-hardware/guillemots-at-stora-karlso/README.md

 - **Microphones powered via PoE-fed Phantom Power Injectors** (alternative: 12V/230V Phantom Power).
 - **Weatherproof & Long-Term Deployment Ready**.

-🚀 **This setup ensures a robust, uninterrupted bioacoustic monitoring system for your Guillemot colony.**
-Would you like **specific product recommendations for PoE switches, injectors, or enclosures**?

 # Milestone Considerations
 1. **Drivers in Milestone XProtect**